F0rsythe/obs/Untitled.md

 Ore - attended fidelity bank audit, preparing for exams by downloading tools Raphael -
-Mr Subair - supporting Ms Emelda, review the gap tacker that went out today, support Esther on any task given TImilehin - I worked on Fidelity bank audit, attended meeting, identified gaps in the meeting and prepare for assessment Toyosola - wrapped up tech report for access bank subsidiaries, currently working on executiv summmary Mr Wisdom - working on report for Acces bank subsidiaries, working on renmoney report, following up on first pension to carry out internal assessment on site
+Mr Subair - supporting Ms Emelda, review the gap tacker that went out today, support Esther on any task given TImilehin - I worked on Fidelity bank audit, attended meeting, identified gaps in the meeting and prepare for assessment.
+Toyosola - wrapped up technical  report for access bank subsidiaries, currently working on executive summary Mr Wisdom - working on report for Access bank subsidiaries, working on Renmoney report, following up on first pension to carry out internal assessment on site
 Yimika - attended the gap assessment audit and close out meeting for fidelity bank and prep for assessment Achiugo - worked on report for access bank , sent out report for lemonade.